iq-motion-control/iq-module-communication-doc/docs/tutorials/spin_with_pwm_generator.rst

 Module Configuration
 **********************

-We are going to configure our module exactly as we would for integration with a flight controller.
+We are going to configure our module exactly as we would for integration with a flight controller with our module in :ref:`PWM mode <throttle_pwm_mode>`.
+To do this, first, ensure that your module is running the latest supported firmware available on `our website <https://www.vertiq.co/>`_.
+Next, :ref:`revert your module to factory defaults <reset_to_defaults_manual>`.
+Finally, configure your module's :ref:`control mode to PWM (battery percentage) <throttle_pwm_mode>`.

  So, we will follow the instructions found :ref:`here <hobby_fc_tutorial_motor_configuration>` through the *Testing the Module* section.

 ******************************